 comments

-55 responses to “Half Girlfriend.
-Full Formula.”
+55 thoughts on “Half Girlfriend.
+Full Formula.

-Your kinda review made me chuckle at various places.
+1. Your kinda review made me chuckle at various places.
 I know for sure I am not going to pick this one up…never would.
 But thanks 🙂

-hahah! that was an awesome review!
+2. hahah! that was an awesome review!
 I loved every bit 😀

 Reading his ‘2 states’ tested my patience so I cannot even dare to go near this one 😛